News

 • Kuumba (creativity)

-• Imani (faith).
+• Imani (faith)

 The candles include one black, three red, and three green.
 The color black represents “the people”.
 The color red represents the blood that was shed during the struggle for liberation.
 The color green represents the future of black liberation.

 Many people assume that the celebration of Kwanzaa is closed to non-black people because of its roots.
 However, everyone is welcome to celebrate this holiday, just as other cultures often participate in the celebrations like Cinco de Mayo and Chinese New Year.
-(The Atlanta Journal Constitution)

-Happy Kwanzaa everyone!
+Happy Kwanzaa Everyone!

 Local Kwanzaa Events